Accounts Receivable Financing Definition

 It is to be noted, bank fees purely depend on your past credit score.
 Despite high-value transactions, if the credit score is below bank accepting limits, you would get higher fees.

-Bill discounting or Accounts receivable financing is a common practice followed mostly by manufacturers as they are in constant need for working capital because the general payment receivable is between 60 to 90 days where is they have to make payment to their creditor on spot basis (to earn cash discount) or between 30 to 60 days period.
+Accounts receivable financing is a common practice followed mostly by manufacturers as they are in constant need for working capital because the general payment receivable is between 60 to 90 days where is they have to make payment to their creditor on spot basis (to earn cash discount) or between 30 to 60 days period.

-Opting Banks for accounts receivable financing is cheaper and reliable in comparison to private companies or financing institutions.
+Opting Banks for such financing is cheaper and reliable in comparison to private companies or financing institutions.
 However, if the debtor defaults or dishonors the bill on due date, in case of Banks, we will have to make the payment (in the case – Mr. Benji had to pay banks) but in case of private companies they bare the loss or it is their headache to recover from the debtor and hence they charge higher fees.

 This has been a guide to Accounts Receivable Financing.
 Here we discuss how Accounts Receivable Financing works along with practical examples and journal entries.
 Here are the other articles in accounting that you may like –